Chris Jagger: Career

 Jagger has worked in many fields, including theatre, cinema, clothes design, and decoration.
 He designed the jacket with eyes worn by Jimi Hendrix.
 He appeared in the musical Hair in Tel Aviv for six months, and later with the Black Theatre of Brixton at the Institute of Contemporary Arts in London with Rufus Collins.
 He then joined The Glasgow Citizens' Theatre, where he appeared with Kieran Hinds, Pierce Brosnan, and Sian Thomas.
 He also played repertory theatre in Nottingham, Plymouth, and Hammersmith Lyric London.

 In the 1970s, his project for recording an album with the Flying Burrito Brothers was aborted.
 In the 1980s, he contributed on two of the Rolling Stones' albums, Dirty Work (1986) and Steel Wheels (1989) while he also worked in France with Vanessa Paradis's producer, Franck Langolff.

 Jagger has worked as a journalist, contributing articles for The Daily Telegraph, The Guardian, The Mail on Sunday, The Independent on Sunday, and Rolling Stone.
 He wrote and presented for a BBC Radio 2 programme about Alexis Korner, a blues pioneer, and co-produced a film, I Got the Blues in Austin, for the Sky Arts channel.

 In England, he also organised charity concerts, including in support of Bosnia (Bop for Bosnia) and Tibet, including one at Alexandra Palace in London in the presence of the Dalai Lama, where the acts included David Gilmour and Sinéad O'Connor.

 Jagger's third album was released in 1994.
-Since this date, his musical style has changed to incorporate elements of cajun, zydeco, folk, country, blues, and rock.
+Since this date, his musical style has changed to incorporate elements of cajun, zydeco, folk, country, blues, and swamp rock.

 Jagger's song "Still Waters" appears on the 2013 Carla Olson album Have Harmony, Will Travel.

 Jagger teamed with his brother Mick for two duets to mark the 40th anniversary of his debut album.

 In April 2018 it was announced that Jagger would be the support act at six concerts in June 2018 of the German popstar Nena, a long-time fan of the Rolling Stones who had met Jagger during one of his performances in Verden the previous October.

 In 2021, he recorded a duet titled "Anyone Seen My Heart" with his brother Mick and produced an accompanying video.

 His song, "Hey Brother", is about his relationship with his brother Mick.